Addiction MedicineLearn More

 Physical Medicine & Addiction Medicine located in North Scottsdale, AZ & Flagstaff, AZ

 Alcohol addiction can be frustrating, frightening, and depressing.
 William Nelson, NMD, the experienced naturopathic medicine doctor at Explore Health, understands your fears and worries, and he’s here to offer a better solution.
 Dr. Nelson uses the most reliable alcohol addiction treatment options, including the Sinclair Method, which boasts a 78% long-term success rate.
-Call the Scottsdale, Arizona, office, or click the online appointment scheduler to get help now.
+Call the Flagstaff and Scottsdale, Arizona, office, or click the online appointment scheduler to get help now.